UltraEngine/Documentation/modeling.md

 5. Click the "Export" button to save your model in *glTF format*.
 Your exported glTF file can be loaded directly into Ultra Engine.

-## Working with Compressed Textures
+## Working with Memory-Compressed Textures

 Most glTF files store textures in PNG images.
 Although JPEG is supported, it is not recommended due to compression artifacts. glTF does not natively support memory-compressed texture formats, but it does support the [Microsoft DDS](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Vendor/MSFT_texture_dds) and [Basis](https://github.com/KhronosGroup/glTF/tree/main/extensions/2.0/Khronos/KHR_texture_basisu) formats through two file format extensions.